cedric-cnam/WSVPA/FoSSaCS/response.md

 1. indeed, there are no edges from $Q\times Q$ to $Q\times P\times Q$.
    It means that the weight, by $\eta_A$, of every such edge is 0 (of the semiring).
    It is generally the convention for missing edges in weighted graphs or missing transitions in weighted automata.
-However, we could have staten it explicitly...
+However, we could have stated it explicitly...

 2. there is a misplaced parenthesis in the expression for the weight of the edges from $Q\times P\times Q$ to $Q\times P\times Q$:
    It should be: $\bigoplus_{\Delta_c} ( \bigoplus_{\Delta_i} w_i(...) \oplus w_c(...) \otimes_2 \bigoplus_{\Delta_r} w_r(...))$